goauthentik/authentik/website/docs/releases/next.md

     Currently, only Duo push notifications are supported.
 Because no additional input is required, Duo also works with the LDAP Outpost.

+- Multi-tenancy

+    This version adds soft multi-tenancy.
+This means you can configure different branding settings and different default flows per domain.

+    This also changes how a default flow is determined.
+Previously, for defaults flow, authentik would pick the first flow that

+        - matches the required designation
+        - comes first sorted by slug
+        - is allowed by policies

+    Now, authentik first checks if the current tenant has a default flow configured for the selected designation.
+If not, it behaves the same as before, meaning that if you want to select a default flow based on policy, you can just leave the tenant default empty.

 ## Minor changes

 - You can now specify which sources should be shown on an Identification stage.